google/wuffs/std/bzip2/README.md

 (a) A 16-bit magic number "BZ" meaning the start of the bzip2 file.

 (b) The 'h' byte means Huffman compression.
+The original bzip (as in, without the "2" in "bzip2") used a '0' byte here to indicate arithmetic codes instead of Huffman codes, but arithmetic/bzip was not widely used because of patent concerns.
+This package (and worked example) only considers Huffman/bzip2.

 (c) The '9' byte means the uncompressed block size ranges up to 900000 (inclusive).